Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     - Not working at the same agency as the doctoral student or doctoral supervisor;
-    - No relationship between father, mother, wife, husband, child, or sibling with the doctoral student and the doctoral student\'s supervisor;
+    - No relationship between father, mother, wife, husband, child, or sibling with the doctoral student and the doctoral student's supervisor;
     - Not participating in the thesis evaluation session at the professional unit.
-The independent reviewer\'s opinion has advisory value for the head of the member training unit and the Director of Hanoi National University to consider and decide to establish a doctoral thesis evaluation council for graduate
+The independent reviewer's opinion has advisory value for the head of the member training unit and the Director of Hanoi National University to consider and decide to establish a doctoral thesis evaluation council for graduate